 But in the same way that practicing an academic identity as an autonomous and creative researcher was tempered by the neo-liberal knowledge economy, nor was an entrepreneurial academic identity untouched by ideas about an intellectual one.
 Compliance with a neo-liberalised agenda in proactively boosting your CV and publication profile through undertaking unfunded research was not necessarily separate from thinking of unfunded research in a resistory fashion.
 For example, a woman, early career on a research contract in the social sciences, referenced the space for creativity and independence that unfunded work allowed while also noting the drawbacks of that, and being concerned with enhancing her CV and career at the same time as being aware of the nature of being an entrepreneurial academic:

-I think the machine of funding and the machine of the university do end up bogging you down in lots of things don’t they? … Because often the unfunded projects are things that you feel passionately about, … It is all very entrepreneurial … [But] I think without those external things [associated with funded research] giving you a reason to make an output, it is easier to deprioritise that because you don’t have someone making you do it … Obviously when it comes to publication you are less likely to get it published open access so it means obviously there are all the implications of that, in terms of it being REFable as well as who can read it. … The early career researchers do still do research that is unfunded, but funnily enough it is often about their own social practice or associated to a hobby or a personal interest … I guess a cynic would say that’s the neo-liberal academic where even your hobby becomes a research site, and the pressure to publish means you might as well publish something you are interested in.
+I think the machine of funding and the machine of the university do end up bogging you down in lots of things don’t they? … Because often the unfunded projects are things that you feel passionately about … It is all very entrepreneurial … [But] I think without those external things [associated with funded research] giving you a reason to make an output, it is easier to deprioritise that because you don’t have someone making you do it … Obviously when it comes to publication you are less likely to get it published open access so it means obviously there are all the implications of that, in terms of it being REFable as well as who can read it. … The early career researchers do still do research that is unfunded, but funnily enough it is often about their own social practice or associated to a hobby or a personal interest … I guess a cynic would say that’s the neo-liberal academic where even your hobby becomes a research site, and the pressure to publish means you might as well publish something you are interested in.
 But I can’t think of many senior or mid-career academics that write these kind of personal journal articles that emerge from informal research, and certainly without funding.

 Relevant to the above early career academic’s view that academics in the early stages of their career pursue unfunded research for career purposes, practising an entrepreneurial academic identity, is another’s question for my research about early and senior career academics having different motivations: